tomsteg/git-commands/git-commands.md

 to merge the new branch to the head of the old branch

+# big

+if you want the default branch to be something other than master, you need to do this:

+	git symbolic-ref HEAD refs/heads/mybranch

 # Fugitive Git in Vim

 	:Git add %		:Gwrite